CodeFellows-work/reading-notes/class-04.md

       <a href="#ThisIsWhereTheLinkWillTakeMe"> go to header 1 link </a>

 ## Layout ##
 Here we will check out different ways to create good looking layouts for your webpage.
-We need to check out positioning, how different screen sizes matter, different layouts, and grids.
+There are multiple methods to position your elements make them look good on your webpage.

 ### Positioning ##
 first let's tkae a look at positioning.